168 Hours Book Summary I Take control of your Time

 Published in – 2010

-Well not anymore!
-Laura Vanderkam will take away all your time Excuses once and for all with her amazing book 168 hours (You have more time than you think).
+Well, not anymore!
+Laura Vanderkam will take away all your time.
+Excuses once and for all with her fantastic book 168 Hours (You have more time than you think).

 About the Author

-Laura Vanderkam is an author of many time management and productivity books, including Juliet’s school of possibilities, Off the clock, I know how she does it, What the most successful people do before breakfast, and 168 hours.
+Laura Vanderkam authorizes many time management and productivity books, including Juliet’s School of Possibilities, Off the Clock, I Know How She Does It, What the Most Successful People Do Before Breakfast, and 168 Hours.

-Her work has appeared in many publications including the New York times, the wall street journal, and Fortune.
-She is also the host of podcasts Before breakfast.
+Her work has appeared in many publications, including the New York Times, the Wall Street Journal, and Fortune.
+She is also the host of the podcast Before Breakfast.

 About the Book

-168 hours which is seven days of the week.
+One hundred sixty-eight hours, which is seven days of the week.
 We often overestimate how much we can achieve in a day and underestimate how much we can achieve in a week.
-Laura shows that when we plan in 168 hours things do look different and we can get hope of achieving things we want.
+Laura shows that when we plan in 168 hours, things do look different, and we can get hope of achieving something we want.

-168 hours discusses the different perspectives of looking at how we spend our time and can certainly plan to be more deliberate with our time to live our ideal life.
+One Hundred Sixty-eight Hours discusses the different perspectives of how we spend our time and can certainly plan to be more deliberate with our time to live our ideal life.
 The suggestions in the book require practice like developing any habit does.
-As they say, we are producing our habits.
+As they say, we are producing our patterns.

 1) The Myth of Time Crunch

-• The January 2007 issue of Real Simple magazine posed a question to its “time-starved” readers: If you had an extra 15 minutes in your day, how would you use it? and many have answered all to the possible things one can imagine under the sun.
+• The January 2007 issue of Real Simple magazine posed a question to its “time-starved” readers: If you had an extra 15 minutes in your day, how would you use it?
+And many have answered all the possible things one can imagine under the sun.

-• And With Whatsapp group and having emails on phone it seems that we are working most of our waking hours, which makes work more stressful and affects our personal, family and me time drastically.
+• With Whatsapp groups and having emails on the phone, it seems that we are working most of our waking hours, making work more stressful and drastically affecting our personal, family, and me time.

 2) Start From Where You Are

 • You need to know where you are to plan where you want to go.
-Laura has designed 168 hour spreadsheets for readers to take stock of how they spend next 168 hours.
-You may want to consider this if you want to get benefit of this weekly planner and taking your life towards your ideal life one week at a time.
+Laura has designed 168-hour spreadsheets for readers to take stock of how they spend the next 168 hours.
+You may consider this if you’ll benefit from this weekly planner and take your life towards your ideal life one week at a time.

-• She also recommends signature exercise “List of 100 Dreams” of Ceniza Levine co- founder of Six figure starts to get an idea of what is it that like to do, achieve and spend more time on.
+• She also recommends the signature exercise “List of 100 Dreams” by Ceniza Levine, founder of Six Figure Starts, to get an idea of what she likes to do, achieve, and spend more time on.

 3) The Right Job

 • Laura suggests that if we choose our work right, each hour we log can be a source of joy.
-With examples in books clarifies that it’s never too late to look for and get involved in the work one likes.
-Once you make up your mind about your intentions, logistics won’t look that big of a deal.
+Examples in books clarify that it’s never too late to look for and get involved in the work one likes.
+Once you decide about your intentions, logistics won’t look that big of a deal.

-• Like choosing the right spouse, being in the right job can give you amazing energy for the entirety of your 168 hours.
+• Like choosing the right spouse, having the right job can give you fantastic energy for your 168 hours.

-• The right job not only makes our work fun and interesting, it also leaves us with more energy for rest of the waking hours for non-work activities.
+• The right job makes our work fun and exciting, leaving us with more energy for non-work activities for the rest of our waking hours.

-She also suggests asking interesting questions that will open up the mind to new possibilities –
+She also suggests asking exciting questions that will open up the mind to new possibilities –

-• What would you do if you don’t have to work a single day for rest of your life?
+• What would you do if you didn’t have to work a single day for the rest of your life?

-• Which part of your current work you’ll keep if given choice to let go off work all together?
+• Which part of your current work will you keep if given a choice to let go of work altogether?

 • What do you want to do during your work days?

-• What are the 100 things you’d want to do in rest of your life?
+• What are the 100 things you’d want to do for the rest of your life?

 4) Core Competencies

 Focus on what you do best and let go of rest by ignoring, minimizing, or outsourcing it.
-You may consider below a few suggestions to make the best of your free time in the office instead of killing it in trivia things, which looks important.
+You may consider a few suggestions to make the best of your free time in the office instead of killing it in trivia things, which look essential.

 • Log out all social media sites.
-Login once or twice a day and check all sites in 15 minutes max.
+Login once or twice daily and check all areas in 15 minutes max.

 • Optimize this freed time for writing instead.
-Download color note (If you don’t like pen and paper), and start writing there anything from your goals, to things you like to do, thank you notes, gratitude list, you can do brain dump, write to clear your mind.
+Download a color note (If you don’t like pen and paper), and start writing anything from your goals to things you want to do, thank you notes, and gratitude list; you can do a brain dump and write to clear your mind.

-• Call up someone you haven’t spoken for some time.
-Read or explore something about you are planning to do.
+• Call up someone you haven’t spoken to for some time.
+Read or explore something about what you are planning to do.

 5) Personal Time in 168 Hours